Riemannian Optimization via Frank-Wolfe Methods: Discussion

-We presented a Riemannian version of the classic Frank-Wolfe method that enables geodesically convex optimization on Riemannian (more precisely, on Hadamard) manifolds.
-Similar to the Euclidean case, we recover sublinear convergence rates for Riemannian Frank-Wolfe too.
-Under the stricter assumtion of $\mu$-strongly g-convex objectives and a strict interiority condition on the constraint set, we show that even linear convergence rates can be attained by Riemannian Frank-Wolfe.
+We presented a Riemannian version of the classic Frank-Wolfe method that enables constraint optimization on Riemannian (more precisely, on Hadamard) manifolds.
+Similar to the Euclidean case, we recover sublinear convergence rates for Riemannian Frank-Wolfe for both geodesically convex and nonconvex objectives.
+Under the stricter assumption of $\mu$-strongly g-convex objectives and a strict interiority condition on the constraint set, we show that even linear convergence rates can be attained by Riemannian Frank-Wolfe.
 To our knowledge, this work represents the first extension of Frank-Wolfe methods to a manifold setting.

-In addition to the general results, we present an efficient algorithm for g-convex optimization with Hermitian positive definite matrices.
-The key highlight of this specialization is a closed-form solution to the Riemannian linear oracle needed by Frank-Wolfe (this oracle involves solving a non-convex problem).
-While we focus on the specific problem of computing the matrix geometric mean (also known as the Riemannian centroid or Karcher mean), the derived closed form solutions apply to more general objective functions, and should be of wider interest for related non-convex and g-convex problems.
+In addition to the general results, we present an efficient algorithm for optimization on Hermitian positive definite matrices.
+The key highlight of this specialization is a closed-form solution to the Riemannian ``linear'' oracle needed by Frank-Wolfe (this oracle involves solving a non-convex problem).
+While we focus on the specific problem of computing the Karcher mean (also known as the Riemannian centroid or geometric matrix mean), the derived closed form solutions apply to more general objective functions, and should be of wider interest for related non-convex and g-convex problems.
+To demonstrate this versatility, we also included an application of \rfw to the computation of Wasserstein barycenters on the Gaussian density manifold.
+Furthermore, we show that the Riemannian ``linear'' oracle can be solved in closed form also for the special orthogonal group.
+In future work, we hope to explore other constraint sets and matrix manifolds that admit an efficient solution to the Riemannian ``linear'' oracle.

-Our algorithm is shown to be very competitive against a variety of established and recently proposed approaches~\cite{zhang2017, mmtoolbox,manopt} providing evidence for its applicability to large-scale statistics and machine learning problems.
+Our algorithm is shown to be very competitive against a variety of established and recently proposed approaches~\cite{zhang2017, BFGS,BB} providing evidence for its applicability to large-scale statistics and machine learning problems.
+In follow up work~\citep{srfw}, we show that \rfw extends to nonconvex stochastic settings, further increasing the efficiency and versatility of Riemannian Frank-Wolfe methods.
+Exploring the use of this class of algorithms in large-scale machine learning applications is a promising avenue for future research.

-Possible future directions include the extension of these deterministic results to faster, stochastic versions that could allow for efficient computations even on large input sizes.
-Finally, exploration of other g-convex constraint sets that admit an efficient solution to the Riemannian linear oracle is a valuable avenue of future research.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 SS acknowledges support from NSF-IIS-1409802.
 This work was done during a visit of MW at MIT supported by a Dean’s grant from the Princeton University Graduate School.
+The authors thank Charles Fefferman for helpful comments on the manuscript.